1886 Detroit (Detroits, Wolverines)

 Manufacturer: Spalding & Bro.

-Supposition: lettering colo
+Supposition: lettering color

 Variations: also wore with white stockings, white belts and white shirts with blue lettering; several players wore colored belts edged with white trim